 - Lack of vitamin D leads to osteopenia and then osteoporosis

 - Sunlight is the best source of vitamin D

 (8) Vitamin K

 - Keeps the bone strong

 - Helps in blood clot-which in turn arrests bleeding

-Get yourself checked for the amount of Vitamins in your body and get your DRI of these Vitamins to be overall healthy.
+Get yourself checked for the number of Vitamins in your body and get your DRI of these Vitamins to be overall healthy.